kwpark23/Zeros_Matter/README.md

 5. [Authors](#Authors)
 6. [License Information](#license)

-## <a name="intro"></a>What is Flipsies?
+## <a name="intro"></a>Game Description

 Do you find checkers boring?
 Do you find chess time-consuming?
 Then Flipsies is the perfect game for you!

-Flipsies is our Python spin-off of the famous strategy board game "Othello".
-With a colourful blue-and-black theme, intuitive interface, and fast installation, Flipsies can be enjoyed by all ages.
+Flipsies is a Python implementation of the famous strategy board game "Othello".
+With a minimalistic blue-and-black theme, an intuitive interface, and easy installation, Flipsies can be enjoyed by all ages.

 Flipsies uses an 8-by-8 board and requires 2 players.
 Player 1 can only place white stones, and Player 2 can only place black stones.
 Initially, the board has two black stones and two white stones arranged in the centre of the board, and gameplay branches out from the centre.
-The objective is to have all the stones on the board coloured your colour by the end of the game.
+The objective is to have all the stones on the board displaying  your colour by the end of the game.

 The rules of Flipsies are very straightforward.
 During their turn, each player can place a stone in the same diagonal, column,